Demonstration of the trapped-ion quantum-CCD computer architecture

-Requirement \textbf{1} in the architecture is an ion trap capable of quickly rearranging ion crystals to enable different quantum operations.
-The ion trap at the heart of the quantum computer shown in Fig.~\ref{fig:arc} has a linear geometry set by RF electrodes (colored green in Fig. \ref{fig:arc}b) that provide a uniform radial trapping force along a line $70 \mu$m above the surface (called the RF-null).
-The more complex trapping potentials and transport capabilities are provided by the segmented DC electrodes.
-The geometry is flexible enough to admit different modes of operation, but we limit our description to the simplest case where the trap is understood as consisting of sixteen different \textit{zones} and identified in Fig.~\ref{fig:arc} as gate (blue), storage (orange), auxiliary (yellow) and loading (pink) zones.
-Only the gate and storage zones are suitable for complex transport operations, making them the most convenient for quantum operations.
-Here, we use the storage zone closest to the loading hole as a gate zone for convenience (Fig. \ref{fig:Beta_Trap}) and refer to it as a gate zone for ease of reference.

-Quantum logic operations are executed in the gate zones using lasers propagating parallel to the trap surface.
-The beams are focused tightly enough to address a single zone but not tight enough to allow for individual addressing within a single ion crystal.
-This means that entangling operations between arbitrary pairs, single-qubit operations, measurement, and reset all require crystal rearrangement.
+Requirement \textbf{1} of the architecture is the simultaneous trapping of multiple ion crystals capable of high fidelity quantum operations.
+The ion trap presented in this work (Fig.~\ref{fig:arc}) has a linear geometry set by RF electrodes (Fig.~\ref{fig:arc}b) that provide a uniform radial trapping force in the $y$ and $z$ directions along a line (called the RF-null) $70 ~\mu$m above the surface (coordinate axes shown in Fig.~\ref{fig:arc}b).
+Additional trapping potentials and transport capabilities are provided by the 198 independently controlled DC electrodes.
+The geometry is flexible enough to admit different modes of operation, but we limit our description to the case where the trap is understood as consisting of sixteen different \textit{zones} identified in Fig.~\ref{fig:arc} as gate, extended gate, auxiliary and loading zones.
+Only the gate and extended gate zones, which are identical in size but with differing numbers of electrodes, are suitable for complex transport operations, making them the most convenient for quantum operations.
+Here, we use the extended gate and gate zones closest to the loading hole for convenience (Fig. \ref{fig:Beta_Trap}) and refer to them as gate zones 1 and 2 respectively.
+All quantum operations are executed in these gate zones using lasers propagating parallel to the trap surface.
+The beams are focused to a spot size small enough to address a single zone but not small enough for individual addressing within a single ion crystal.
+This means that entangling two-qubit (TQ) gates between arbitrary pairs, and any single-qubit (SQ) gate, measurement, or reset all require ion rearrangement.

-In this article, we limit the modes of operation to either $N=4$ or $N=6$ qubits, always matching the number of $^{171}$Yb$^{+}$ qubit ions and $^{138}$Ba$^{+}$ coolant ions.
-The machine is initialized differently depending on what mode of operation is being used, but all quantum circuits begin by grouping the ions into either four-ion crystals (Ba-Yb-Yb-Ba) or two-ion crystals (Yb-Ba) in the various zones.
-Ions are also grouped this way during a computation, but are additionally grouped as Yb-Ba-Ba-Yb.
-The $N=4$ mode makes minimal use of the auxiliary zones, using them only for transport between gating operations, whereas the $N=6$ mode utilizes the auxiliary zones as quantum memories while logic operations are occuring in the gating regions.
+In this article we limit the modes of operation to either $N=4$ or $N=6$ qubits, always matching the number of $^{171}$Yb$^{+}$ qubit ions to $^{138}$Ba$^{+}$ coolant ions.
+The machine is initialized with one (Ba-Yb-Yb-Ba) crystal in each of the two gate zones for the $N=4$ mode and with additional (Yb-Ba) pairs in the load and first auxiliary zones for the $N=6$ mode.